Hodgkin diseaseLymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 - Procarbazine (Matulane)

 Brentuximab (Adcetris) is a newer biologic drug that may be used by itself.
-It is approved for people with HD who have either:
+It is approved for people with HD in several patient situations:

-- Failed to respond to at least two prior multidrug chemotherapy regimens and who are not candidates for autologous stem cell transplantation
+- In patients who have failed to respond to at least two prior multidrug chemotherapy regimens and who are not candidates for autologous stem cell transplantation

-- Undergone a transplant but have not been helped by it
+- In patients who have undergone a transplant but have not been helped by it or are at high risk for the disease returning

 Brentuximab works by targeting CD-30, a protein found on Hodgkin cancer cells.
 The drug is given by intravenous infusion.
 The most common side effects are neutropenia, peripheral sensory neuropathy, fatigue, nausea, and anemia.
 A more serious but rare side effect is the brain disorder progressive multifocal leukoencephalopathy (PML).

-In 2016, FDA approved nivolumab (Opdivo) for the treatment of classic HD in people who have:
+Nivolumab (Opdivo) is FDA approved for the treatment of classic HD in people who have:

-- Progressed after autologous hematopoietic stem cell transplantation (HSCT)
+- Relapsed after at least three treatments including autologous hematopoietic stem cell transplantation (HSCT).

-In 2017, FDA approved pembrolizumab (KEYTRUDA) for patients who have:
+Pembrolizumab (Keytruda) is FDA approved for adult and pediatric patients who have:

 - Relapsed after three or more lines of therapies